Is Childhood Myopia (Nearsightedness) Dangerous?

 Over a period of 6-12 months, patients are carefully monitored and reviewed to assess the efficacy of the chosen treatment modality.

-For more information, or to learn how to get your child started with myopia management, get in touch with The Myopia Management Center at Drs.
-Farkas, Kassalow, Resnick & Associates, and our staff will be happy to answer any questions you may have.Our practice serves patients from New York City, The East Side, Roslyn, and Nassau County, New York and surrounding communities.
+For more information, or to learn how to get your child started with myopia management, get in touch with Drs.
+Farkas, Kassalow, Resnick & Associates, and our staff will be happy to answer any questions you may have.Our practice serves patients from New York City, Roslyn, Long Island, and Nassau County, New York and surrounding communities.